ct302/resume-screener/README.md

 - API keys are stored in environment variables
 - `.env` files are excluded from version control
 - Input validation on all endpoints
+- HTTPS enforced in production
-- Rate limiting ready (can be configured)
+- Rate limiting via Google Gemini API (60 req/min)

 ## 🤝 Contributing